teknofile/tkf-docker-postfix/README.md

 * Setip clamav scanning of mail
 * use postconf to setup smtps
 * make rsyslog.conf come out of the /config dir
+* auto regen the newaliases on container start